 PayScale has repeatedly recognized St. Mary’s for alumni with top salary potential in their careers, and this year was no different.
 StMU was again among Texas’ top schools in the College Salary Report.
 PayScale also has St. Mary’s ranked 352 of 1589 colleges nationally.

 St. Mary’s University is considered one of the best schools for the money according to College Factual’s recent rankings, affiliated with USA Today.
 St. Mary’s has been ranked #20 in Texas.
 This puts the school in the top 15% for students seeking a quality education at an affordable price.
 St. Mary’s also earned kudos for best value among social sciences and business administration students.
 Explore more on the College Factual ranking report.

 San Antonio Express-News

-The Greehey School of Business at St. Mary’s was on the Princeton Review’s national and regional lists of the Best 294 Business Schools 2017.
-The St. Mary’s School of Law made the list of Best 172 Law Schools 2017, as well as the Most Chosen By Older Students (No. 5 of 10) ranking.
+The Greehey School of Business at St. Mary’s was among 251 outstanding on-campus MBA programs on the Princeton Review’s national and regional lists for the “Best Business Schools of 2022.”